punktum horizontal farbe096e8c

 • Fun-Facts

 • I think in structures.
-As a child, I drew floor plans and painted pictures – and I still love both.
+Even as a child, I drew blueprints and painted pictures – today, I still love both.

 • Error messages 🐛 calm me down.
 They show me where to start.
-(Chaos without an error message?
-True horror.)
+(Chaos with no error message?
+Now *that’s* real horror.)

-• Instead of open-plan offices: a Norwegian village.
-I live and work where others go on holiday – with fresh air, forest 🌲 outside the door, and a stable internet connection.
+• Instead of an open-plan office: a Norwegian village.
+I live and work where others go on vacation – with plenty of fresh air, forest at my doorstep, and a stable internet connection.

-• My loyal co-worker: a four-legged 🐾 friend with a great nose for what really matters – and a strong interest in breaks, trails, and treats.
+• My loyal co-worker: a four-legged 🐾 companion with a keen nose for what matters – and a strong interest in breaks, tracks, and treats.